Hey, let’s have a talk about hardwood floor refinishing! Certainly, it can be a daunting task, but it doesn’t have to be!

 • Mock up final finish samples on the same type of wood – for expectation management BEFORE you go “LIVE”.

 • Finally, consider final finishes based on the Pete’s Hardwood Tutorial and per the condition of your floor.
-Example – Our old, rustic, and “squeaky” floors still move a bit through the seasons and from walking, etc. If any floor movement is anticipated (individual boards), you may want to consider an tung-type or penetrating oil/sealer (like Waterlox) to prevent chipping and peeling.
+Example – Our old, rustic, and “squeaky” floors still move a bit through the seasons and from walking, etc. If any floor movement is anticipated (individual boards), you may want to consider a tung-type or penetrating oil/sealer (like Waterlox) to prevent chipping and peeling.
 Remember, urethanes end up as one “solid” sheet of plastic.
 This is not good, if you have individual board movement! – SEE BELOW

 • First of all, don’t skimp or gloss over any prep work.
 Be thorough!